odyskypa/mining-unstructured-data-nlp/README.md

 One important thing that needs to be clarified here is that the result of the extract-features.py script that is generating the features used for training the classifiers, is making use of the `B-I-O schema tagging`. `B-I-O schema tagging`, also known as the IOB (Inside-Outside-Beginning) tagging scheme, `is a commonly used method for NER`.
 In the B-I-O schema, each word in a text is tagged with a label that indicates whether it is part of an entity or not, and if so, which type of entity it belongs to.

+Consequently, the `B-I-O tags` are being used by the classification algorithms to detect if a word in the sentence is an entity, and then to classify those entities into one of the following target labels: `B-drug`, `B-brand`, `B-group`, `B-drug_n`, `I-drug`, `I-brand`, `I-group`, `I-drug_n` and `O`.

 Once all the above-mentioned features were calculated, `feature-importance` analysis was performed in order to conclude to the final set of features for training the classifiers.
 Graphs about feature importance per class of the analysis can be found in [feature-graphs folder](./feature-graphs).
 One example for the `B-drug` class is depicted in the figure below:

 ![](./feature-graphs/max-score-B-drug.png)

+Finally, hyper-parameter tuning of the 2 mentioned classifiers took place.

 #### DDI with Traditional ML Techniques

+With the DDI Corpus, which is a semantically annotated corpus of documents describing drug-drug interactions from the DrugBank database and MedLine abstracts, we face the goal of detecting when there is an interaction and when not, and classifying the existing drug-drug interactions into advice, effect, mechanism, and int.

 ***
 ### NERC and DDI with Deep Learning